 We all need a car to get from A to B, but sometimes, that A to B involves great distances, an army of children and a boot load of luggage.
-For instances such as these, SUVs have become the bodystyle of choice for many Australians.
+For instances such as these, SUVs have become the car body style of choice for many Australians.

-The reality is that most SUVs rarely see a hint of dirt or mud in their life, instead being consigned to a life of school runs and weekly grocery shops.
+The reality is that most SUVs rarely see a hint of dirt or mud in their life – instead, being consigned to a life of school runs and weekly grocery shops.
 It certainly begs the question, why isn’t the station wagon just as, if not more popular?
-A favourite of Europeans, station wagons can often provide just as much (if not more) practicality in a bodystyle that is easier to maneuver, is more stable in corners and one that is often more economical.
+A favourite of Europeans, station wagons can often provide just as much (if not more) practicality in a body style that is easier to maneuver, is more stable in corners and often more economical.

 If anything, they tick more boxes than most other cars, yet rarely see the light of day on Australia’s roads, largely due to their lower-down driving position.
 We here at DMARGE are big fans of the station wagon (three of the team own one) and would hate for it to become extinct in Australia.
 We, therefore, felt it time to put together a list of the best station wagons currently available to buy Down Under, many of which combine looks, power, practicality and, ultimately, a fun driving experience.